These are little bites of coconut bliss. Made with butter, sweetened condensed milk, and coconut, then dipped in chocolate. Enough said!!

 - Allow balls to set for several hours to completely set.
 Once the chocolate is set, use a sharp knife to trim any excess chocolate from around the bottoms.

 - Store in an airtight container.
-Refrigerate if not consuming within a couple of days.
+Refrigerate if not consuming within a few days to preserve the freshness longer.

 - This yield is based on using a leveled-off tablespoon for each ball of candy.
 Feel free to shape the candy as eggs or bigger balls.
 However, the yield will change.